 Electrolyte status (especially for sodium and potassium) is also crucial for healthy blood pressure.
 Consider the following:

-So if you want healthy blood pressure, you’ll want to get your electrolytes dialed in.
+So if you want to improve your blood pressure, you’ll want to get your electrolytes dialed in.
 Let’s review a practical hydration strategy now.

 How To Stay Hydrated